dslunde/CritChat/memory-bank/activeContext.md

   - **FriendsFirestoreDataSource**: Updated to use NotificationsRepository for friend requests
   - **Consistent Architecture**: All notification creation now goes through single repository
   - **Proper ID Generation**: Uses Realtime Database push() for guaranteed unique notification IDs

-## Previous Goal: System Maintenance & Testing Excellence ✅

-Following the successful implementation of the comprehensive gamification system, we have focused on critical system maintenance, resolving test failures, and establishing robust architectural patterns.
-The app is now production-ready with 100% test coverage and zero technical debt.

 ## Recent Work Completed